k8ssandra/k8ssandra/docs/content/en/docs/getting-started/site-engineer/_index.md

       cpuLimMillicores: 1000
     ```

-    {{% alert title="Tip" color="success" %}}
-The `allowMultipleNodesPerWorker` parameter only is required if your particular version of K8s doesn't support running multiple K8ssandra pods on a single worker.
-    {{% /alert %}}

-1. Save the file and exit your editor.
+2. Save the file and exit your editor.

-1. Upgrade the cluster using the `helm upgrade` command:
+3. Upgrade the cluster using the `helm upgrade` command:

     ```bash
     helm upgrade -f k8ssandra.yaml k8ssandra k8ssandra/k8ssandra